To Jest The Just

 In actuality we are being trained our whole life to act, only we call it ‘education’ and ‘upbringing.’
 We ought to learn how to play the role to which our name is attached, and so I realize clearly that I am now playing the part of Erik Stout.
 To my environment Erik ought to behave in such a such a way so as to be predictable.
 But the more I try to ‘fit in’ by means of learned behavior and repress unfavorable traits that are nonetheless also a part of my organism (like curiosity), the more I split myself up and move towards a mental and physical breakdown.

 The jester knows better than anyone how great it is to get lost in games.
 The whole purpose of any game is to get lost in it, to feel the excitement as though it were real.
 But he also knows when it’s time to quit, just like chess players abandon the game if they both see that white will mate in five moves.
-It is exactly in that realm that we experience big problems when our deep belief tells us that our games, the culmination of which is ‘I, myself’, must go on indefinitely.
+It is exactly in that realm that we experience big problems when our deep belief tells us that our games, the culmination of which is ‘I-myself’, must go on indefinitely.
 We then get overly serious and rigid in our thinking and behavior, opening the door for stress and the emergence of all kinds of physical and mental ailments – and not just for ourselves.
 Yet as much as the jester perceives our folly, he understands that we’re mere victims of our own ignorance.
-Because of that his giggles are compassionate rather than malicious.
+Therefore his giggles are compassionate rather than malicious.

 In that sense he is not a rebel or revolutionary.
 His detached stance allows him to take the side of the underdog in order to curb the excesses of the system without ever trying to overthrow it.
 His purpose is not to replace one system with another, but to free us from the chains of all systems.
 He bears in that respect more resemblance to a spiritual teacher than a mere crazy person, and it would be the sign of a society returning to health if the cap and bells were to be reinstated among the stuffy business suits who currently, solely and depressingly solemn, dominate the realms of power.
 Because the moral superiority which naturally follows their adamantine feelings of righteousness, have demonstrated again and again in history to bring nothing but destruction and misery.